pybender/cloudml/doc/import_handlers.rst

     </script>

 It is also possible to reference external Python files.
 This can be done to ease development.
-Scripts should be expected in the same directory as the XML file.
+Scripts should be placed in the same directory as the XML file.

 Example::